-It is thus safe to assume that 5G will largely exceed the capabilities currently offered by Fibre Optics.
-It still needs to be kept in mind, however, that the 5G bit rate, like that offered by any radio technology, will largely depend on criteria requiring optimisation and regular adaptation of the network, such as the number of users on the cell at a given point in time, and the quality of the signal.
+It is thus safe to assume that 5G will largely exceed the capabilities currently offered by Fiber Optics.
+It still needs to be kept in mind, however, that the 5G bit rate, like that offered by any radio technology, will largely depend on criteria requiring optimization and regular adaptation of the network, such as the number of users on the cell at a given point in time, and the quality of the signal.
 And while it is possible to guarantee minimum throughputs in FTTH, it will probably be hard to do the same on 5G.
-Consequently, business customers for whom throughput is critical, and who do not absolutely need mobility, will always prefer the reliability of fibre.
+Consequently, business customers for whom throughput is critical, and who do not absolutely need mobility, will always prefer the reliability of fiber.

 However, operators do not yet know which frequencies they will be granted.
 With high frequencies, known to be low in range, the density of the 5G network will need to be significantly ramped up, if operators are to reach the promised throughput levels.
 As to building new antennas or deploying high points, these are major works projects that require approvals increasingly difficult to obtain from municipalities concerned about the impact of mobile waves on health.
 Paris, for instance, adopted in 2017 a charter aimed at reducing the maximum permitted field strength levels for base stations by 30%.

-5G is nonetheless an economically attractive alternative and one more easily activated in areas where fibre is not deployed: in the suburban areas of certain countries or for the temporary needs of companies, on construction sites for example.
+5G is nonetheless an economically attractive alternative and one more easily activated in areas where fiber is not deployed: in the suburban areas of certain countries or for the temporary needs of companies, on construction sites for example.

 As to actual uses, will the ability to download a movie in just a few seconds or play games on-line with almost no lag be sufficient advantages for users possibly already equipped with 4G packages that satisfy their current needs?
 There is every reason to doubt they will be willing to pay more for an improvement in user experience that is barely perceptible.